 Irish American Heritage Month: The Parachuting Padre

 As an Army chaplain, Fr.
 Francis L. Sampson saw combat in two wars and earned the nickname of "the Parachuting Padre."
-His actions during the D-Day campaign would be adapted as part of two major motion pictures, though his actions would be attributed to others.
+His actions during the D-Day campaign would be adapted as part of two major motion pictures, though in both his actions would be attributed to others.
 Fr.
 Sampson was born in Cherokee, Iowa, the descendant of Immigrants from County Cork.
 Fr.
 Sampson graduated from Notre Dame before entering St. Paul's Seminary in Minnesota.
 He served briefly as a parish priest.
 When the U.S. entered the war, Fr.
-Sampson sought and was granted permission to join the Chaplain Corps … [Read more...] about Irish American Heritage Month: The Parachuting Padre
+Sampson sought and was granted permission to join the … [Read more...] about Irish American Heritage Month: The Parachuting Padre